fernandoescolar/vscode-solution-explorer/README.md

 It will replace keywords like `$solutionPath` or `$projectPath` with the actual values.

-As an example, if you want to compile in `Release` mode everytime you publish a project you can create somethink like:
+As an example, if you want to compile in `Release` mode every time you publish a project you can create something like:

 ```json
 {